shishir75/One-To-One-Real-Time-Private-Chat-Application/README.md

 ** Status of Online User

 -   How to use Larvel Echo
--   How to use web Socket for realtime message
+-   How to use Web Socket for Realtime Message
 -   How to use SCSS
--   How to Use Vue filter
+-   How to Use Vue Filter
--   How use Vuex with Laravel (Used for state management)
+-   How use VueX with Laravel (Used for State Management)
 -   Relational Database with Laravel (Used for Maintainance DB)
--   Axios and Ajax Request (Passing request for fetch and crud operation)
+-   Axios and Ajax Request (Passing request for fetch and CURD operation)
--   How to Use Moment js on Laravel (Used for formating date time)
+-   How to Use Moment js on Laravel (Used for formatting date time)
 -   How to Use lodash
 -   And much more...